nriley/Pester/README.md

 Pester
 ======

-Simple, disposable alarms and timers for OS X.
+Simple, disposable alarms and timers for macOS.

 Building Pester
 ---------------